safaa-alnabulsi/dsr-serverless-course/README.md

  To learn more, follow this tutorial [03-create-lambda-from-scratch-with-aws-console.md](tutorials/03-create-lambda-from-scratch-with-aws-console.md)

+### Create & use lambda using aws-cli

+ To learn more, follow this tutorial [04-create-lambda-with-aws-cli.md](tutorials/04-create-lambda-with-aws-cli.md)

 ### Easy setup and deployment using shell scripts

  To learn more, follow this tutorial [05-create-lambda-with-aws-cli-and-shell-scripts.md](tutorials/05-create-lambda-with-aws-cli-and-shell-scripts.md)